How I Built a Wind Generator in My Backyard for $150

 - (8) 1/4" Bolts (with washers and nuts)

 - 10-40 Amp Diode (the bigger the better)

 All of the above parts (with the exception of the motor), can be picked up in a single stop to any large hardware or home improvement store.
+I've made an Amazon shopping list below for some of the more-difficult-to-find parts (note, I have not personally tested the quality or suitability of these, I've selected them based on their description).
 For the motor, the most popular types are old tape drive motors manufactured by a company called Ametek.
 The key is to finding a motor that puts out the highest voltage per RPM.
 For instance, the Ametek I'm using is rated for 30V at 325 RPM, making it excellent as an electricity generator (for a nice output comparison of the Ametek motors commonly found on eBay and other sites see TLG Windpower).
 However, pretty much any permanent magnet motor with a good volt/RPM ratio will do.
 Keep in mind that if you want to generate useful electricity, you will need to produce at least 12V to charge deep cycle batteries or run an inverter.
 My setup can easily achieve 300-400 RPM in a pretty average wind (for Oklahoma).
 These instructions assume an Ametek motor with a 5/8" shaft, but can easily be adapted to other motors (search ebay for "wind generator" and you will get a listing of lots of good motors).